 The Georgia Farm to Early Care and Education Learning Collaborative was created in 2017 with support from the W. K. Kellogg Foundation.
-Georgia Organics, Little Ones Learning Center, Quality Care for Children, The Common Market, and Voices for Georgia’s Children formed the multi-year initiative to create proof of concept farm to early care and education (ECE) models that feature hands-on education in nutrition, cooking, gardening and promotion of local foods at early care centers to improve the quality of child care programs and increase access to healthy food.
+Georgia Organics, Little Ones Learning Center, Quality Care for Children, The Common Market, and Voices for Georgia’s Children formed the multi-year initiative to create proof of concept farm to early care and education (ECE) models featuring hands-on education in nutrition, cooking, gardening and promotion of local foods at early care centers to improve the quality of child care programs and increase access to healthy food.

 The Collaborative launch included a full day of training and networking for the 18 learning sites.
 Staff from the Georgia Farm to ECE Partnership led action planning sessions, farm to early care demonstrations, and equipped participants with tools to sustain their respective farm to ECE programs.